Last updated on : 04 Jul, 2025

 ELISA is a serological test that detects antibodies or antigens in the blood.
 In the context of acute febrile illness, ELISA can confirm infections such as dengue fever by detecting IgG and IgM antibodies, and leptospirosis by identifying specific IgG and IgM responses.
 This test provides a reliable method for confirming the presence of certain infections.

-The treatment and management of acute febrile illness (AFI) aim to address the underlying cause of the fever while providing comfort and preventing complications.
+The treatment and management of acute febrile illness aim to address the underlying cause of the fever while managing symptoms and preventing complications.

 For high fevers or those causing discomfort, your doctor may recommend nonprescription medications such as paracetamol or ibuprofen to reduce fever and alleviate body aches and headaches.